go-vela/community/proposals/2021/12-27_pipeline-secret-security.md

-# Signature for Vela Pipeline
+# Security Measures for Pipeline Secret Protection

 <!--
 The name of this markdown file should: